jcarlos-prieto/niliBOX/resources/API.md

 <td>b_getbox(type)</td>
 <td>
 Creates a new Box object to interact with the C++ Box API.<br>
-<code>type</code>: String.
-It can be either "REMOTE" or nothing.
+<code>type</code>: String - It can be either "REMOTE" or nothing.
 If "REMOTE" is provided, then the Box object will access the hardware at the server side.<br>
 Return value: An object of type Box.<br>
 Example: <code>let box = b_getbox();</code><br>
 Example: <code>let box = b_getbox("REMOTE");</code><br>